Frederik Willem de Klerk Fast Facts - KION546

 Frederik Willem de Klerk Fast Facts

-Here’s an in-depth look at the life of former South African president and Nobel Peace Prize winner, F. W. de Klerk.
+Here’s a quick look at the life of former South African president and Nobel Peace Prize winner, FW de Klerk.

 Personal